#48. Churn decreases by 22% when a subscriber signs up to a newsletter

 One solution: implementing user needs models

-What research has suggested is that are producing too many “Update me” articles (under the user needs model) that don't perform as well in terms of engagement and conversion rate.
+What research has suggested is that publishers are producing too many “Update me” articles (under the user needs model) that don’t perform as well in terms of engagement and conversion rate.
 Instead, “Inspire me” content, which is primarily positive, constructive, emotional and inspiring, has the biggest impact.
 According to DRIVE, these are often about people or projects that have achieved something outstanding.

-Despite being longer and taking more time to produce, these stories have the best Media Time and conversion rate, meaning resources are better invested in these stories than “Update me” content.
+Despite being longer and taking more time to produce, these stories have the best Media Time and conversion rate, meaning editorial resources are better invested in these stories than “Update me” content.

 Two articles to dive deeper into the topic of user needs on The Audiencers: